-To determine whether funds outperform their respective index, net of fees, we employ Fama-French Regression Analysis using a variety of factor returns for both equity and fixed income markets.
+*To determine whether funds outperform their respective index, net of fees, we employ Fama-French Regression Analysis using a variety of factor returns for both equity and fixed income markets.

-Economic Backdrop: Equities vs Fixed Income
+Economic Backdrop: Equities vs. Fixed Income

-Equity markets are fiercely competitive and well covered by highly skilled analysts, traders and various media outlets.
+Equity markets are fiercely competitive and well-covered by highly skilled analysts, traders, and various media outlets.
 This level of competition and sophistication creates an environment that has democratized information, access to markets, and technology.

 Fixed Income Markets

-- Fixed income investors have different objectives and may have mandates and/or other incentives when making investment selections
+- Fixed-income investors have different objectives and may have mandates and/or other incentives when making investment selections

-various yields and maturities
+- Various yields and maturities

 - Bonds are generally held to maturity and therefore trade infrequently

-- Trading occurs via over the counter (OTC) transactions and not on exchanges
+- Trading occurs via over-the-counter (OTC) transactions and not on exchanges

-- Infrequent, over the counter trading, across thousands of different issues can lead to mispriced assets, negotiated trade prices and opportunities for outperformance (alpha)
+- Infrequent, over-the-counter trading, across thousands of different issues can lead to mispriced assets, negotiated trade prices, and opportunities for outperformance (alpha)

 - Return profiles of individual bonds are far more skewed

-Additionally, we retain a portion of our fixed income portfolio in the respective index as we recognize there are periods where indexing will still outperform, and it allows us to create a blended portfolio.
+Additionally, we retain a portion of our fixed-income portfolio in the respective index as we recognize there are periods where indexing will still outperform.
+This allows us to create a blended portfolio.

-Qualitative and Quantitative Testing
+Let's Test It: Qualitative and Quantitative Testing

 Now that we have outlined our general philosophy and economic rationale supporting it, we will test whether a sample fixed income portfolio that we utilize at Centura Wealth Advisory meets our specified mandate(s).